Menu

 Quality planning focuses on instituting quality by design (and sometimes is referred to as Design for Six Sigma).
 Specifically, it promotes designing a product, service, idea or information together with the processes that will produce the final iteration.
 This innovative method creates processes and design features that cater to customers’ needs.

 After the planning process, quality control also measures progress and evaluates performance.
-To conduct successful quality control, however, a business should outline what should be measured to evaluate the goal’s achievement.
-In addition, if there’s a gap between where the process should be and where it is in real time, the business should develop a method such as quality improvement to act on the gap and rectify the difference.
+To conduct successful quality control, a business should outline what should be measured to evaluate the goal’s achievement.
+Is there a gap between where the process should be and where it currently is?
+Then the business should develop a method such as quality improvement to act on the gap and rectify the difference.

 Quality improvement can usher in lasting change for the process if it is continually introduced.
 The ways to promote quality improvement include repair, refinement, renovation and reinvention.